CarloRoethlisberger/SAI1_RAG-Bot/README.md

 7. python.exe -m pip install --upgrade pip
 8. pip install fastapi uvicorn "uvicorn[standard]" chromadb sentence-transformers openai httpx python-dotenv
 9. pip install python-multipart

-11. In the Root of the project, cerate a new file ".env"
+10. In the Root of the project, cerate a new file ".env"
-12. Copy past the the OpenAI API key from our report and save the .env file
+11. Copy paste the OpenAI API key from our report and save the .env file

 OPENAI_API_KEY=[Your_Key]

 (Not uploading the .env/API key is best practice)

-13. python -m uvicorn main:app --reload
+12. python -m uvicorn main:app --reload
-14. The backend is now running.
+13. The backend is now running.
 Now open a new terminal and do not close the current terminal.

 ---